Zerro97/gatsby-blog/content/pages/me.md

 template: page
 ---

-I’m Huibeom Kim, a full stack software developer.
-I currently spend most of my time programming in JavaScript and Java.

-I started this website as a place to document everything I learned.
-I learn and write about everything I know.
+My name is Huibeom Kim, a full stack software developer in the making.
+I currently attend University of Wisconsin-Madison, studying bachelor of computer science.
+I plan to use this website as my portfolio site as well as a place to document everything that I learned.